matchmore/documentation/geomatching.md

 #### Pin

-A pin device has geographical coordinates associated with it but is not represented by any object in the physical world; usually it’s location doesn’t change frequently if at all.
+A pin device has geographical coordinates associated with it but is not represented by any object in the physical world; usually its location doesnt change frequently if at all.

 ##### Example: How to obtain a Pin device